 A classic craft many people are familiar with.
 Check out explainthatstuff.com for a more in-depth look at the technology of a helicopter.
 In the RC world, helicopters can range greatly from the toy level to the high-end pro-hobbyist level.
 The high-end helicopters can have incredibly finite control of movement and are powered by fuel.

 A craft that is propelled and controlled with a single rotor.
 Very experimental and not practical for a hobbyist or consumer.
 Most monocopters are test type designs or hobby projects and aren’t very common among drones.

 Bicopters are similar to Monocopters in that they are much more uncommon and experimental in nature.
 The most famous bicopter is probably the Bell Boeing V-22 Osprey.
 The Osprey is controlled via two rotors that rotate to allow for both vertical take-off and forward movement.
 While it did try to combine the convenience of vertical take-off without jet motors, like the Harrier Jump Jet, and long distance flight, it is very technically complicated.
-Interestingly a drone company xCraft, did develop a drone which behaves like a typical quadcopter when taking vertical flight, it does move into a sideways position for longer distance flying.

 A craft that’s powered by three motors.
 Still very much an uncommon type of craft.
 When compared to a quadcopter (which uses four motors), you do lose lifting power, but gain simpler construction and a change in maneuverability.
 Many people also prefer this configuration as it is much less common while still being viable.